zacheryph/k8s-gitops/README.md

 ### Secret Types

-#### `secret-name.crypt.env`
+#### `secret-name.secrets.yaml`

-> env format file that creates a secret with a key for each
+> yaml file to be used as the data: for the secret.
+All values
-> _environment variable_.
-The secret name is the name of the
+> within these types of secrets must be base64 encoded.
+The secret
-> file less the crypt.env suffix.
+> name is the name of the file less the secrets.yaml suffix.

 #### `secret-name.values.yaml`

 > this is for `HelmRelease` style values.
 They will generate a secret
 > with a `values.yaml` key containing the contents of this file.
 The
-> secret generated will be names `secret-name-values`.
+> secret generated will be named `secret-name-values`.

 ## Hardware